zachvalenta/notes-sw/architecture/system.md

 ### CDN

+> Oh, you want all your images to be cached at the edge so they're super snappy for everyone visiting your page, but you also want to bust your cache each time you publish a new version of your site?
+Fuck you!
+Figure it out and do it yourself. https://zackproser.com/blog/maintaining-this-site-fucking-sucks
 > Caching reverse proxies that you self-host, like Varnish and Apache Traffic Server, can use non-standard PUSH and PURGE verbs that let you explicitly control the cache contents.
 If you can invalidate explicitly you can use strategies #2 and #3 [update-on-write].
 If you have the file on hand, why not also populate your reverse proxy's cache?
 The nice thing overall about caching at the HTTP level is that it takes work off the applications server's plate. https://calpaterson.com/ttl-hell.html
 * BYO https://github.com/leandromoreira/cdn-up-and-running https://news.ycombinator.com/item?id=41731720
 * https://jvns.ca/blog/2016/04/29/cdns-arent-just-for-caching/